onhate/cube.js/docs/content/Configuration/Multitenancy-Setup.md

 All of the above options are functions, which you provide to Cube.js in [cube.js config file](config).
-The functions accept one argument - context object, which has a nested object - [authInfo](config#request-context-auth-info), which acts as a container, where you can provide all the necessary data to identify user, organization, app, etc.
+The functions accept one argument - context object, which has a nested object - [securityContext](config#request-context-security-context), which acts as a container, where you can provide all the necessary data to identify user, organization, app, etc.
-By default [authInfo](config#request-context-auth-info) is defined by [Cube.js API Token](security).
+By default [securityContext](config#request-context-security-context) is defined by [Cube.js API Token](security).

 There're several multitenancy setup scenarios that can be achieved by using combinations of these configuration options.